-P-French 2 Course #3520 Level: 9-12 Length: Year (10 credits) Prerequisite: French 1 or teacher recommendation Graduation: Fine Arts/World Language requirement College Prep: 1 year World Lang. (e) requirement Students will cont inue to communicate more fully in oral and written
+Prerequisite: French 1 or teacher recommendation Graduation: Fine Arts/World Language requirement 1 year World Lang. (e) requirement

 Students will continue to communicate more fully in oral and written French.
 Students are able to expand their communication skills through interviews, oral presentations and an e-mail correspondence with French classes in the France is possible.
 They also plan and write (in French) an itinerary for a trip to Paris.
 A grade C or better in previous French class will assure greater success in this class.
 Student speak French most of the time.